"You see we know that God's word is for everyone, now that our song is done, we'll take a look."

 A type of Public Service Announcement or PSA, which often contains these when it uses characters from the show in the same timeslot.
 Sometimes it wasn't even a moral lesson, but a science fact related to the Sci-Fi setting.
 The first season of seaQuest DSV had real life ocean expert Robert Ballard from the Woods-Hole Oceanographic Institute give a one minute lecture on the science of the episode next to the credits; this segment vanished in the second season.
 Rankin/Bass Productions Sci-Fi cartoon SilverHawks had something about the planets framed as a lesson to the crew's Plucky Comic Relief / Robot Monkey.
 A variant on this could be seen in the short segments in prime-time that recommended the viewer to consult his local library for selected books related to the preceding program.

-Though this was most commonly seen in The '80s, it also appeared in The '70s in police documentaries as a way to end the program with lessons for drivers.
-It's not quite a Dead Horse Trope or a Discredited Trope yet.
+Though this was most commonly seen in The '80s (often as a near-textbook PSA separated from the climax of the actual story by local station commercials), it also appeared in The '70s in police documentaries as a way to end the program with lessons for drivers.
+In The '80s and The '90s, it became something of an Enforced Trope, as FCC regulations required a certain amount of "educational" content in children's programming, and this became a way to make the actual show "educational."
+It's not quite a Dead Horse Trope or a Discredited Trope yet, though.
 And, as long as cartoons need E/I ratings or family shows need approval from Moral Guardians, someone will play this trope straight.